Unlock the Value of Data Science: Make or Break?

 It is the foundation of Data Science in Finance and every domain.
 Unfortunately, we may not always get the desired format or structure of data needed for the correct analysis.
 But let’s understand what Data transformation is.
 It is all about changing the format of data, its type, structure, or values, cleaning the data, treating null values, looking out for duplicate entries at times, and even removing irrelevant columns or records.

-Let’s emphasise that Finance Leaders should not start with recruitment but first understand the problem and the consequent analytical skillset needed.
+Let’s emphasise that Finance Leaders should not start with recruitment but first understand the problem and the analytical skillset needed.
 Recruitment can only come at a later stage in deployment.
 Organisations should experiment with proof of concept before making a heavy investment.

 Data Communication